-“Let’s make an example up for this,” Jeremy commented.
+“Let’s make an example up for this,” Jamie commented.

 Retribution is the idea that since criminals have unfairly detrimented others, criminal law makes the lives of criminals unpleasant to get them back.
 This is based on the “an eye for an eye” principle.

 “If the incident occurred in a society where, as a lower citizen, holding your hand would degrade your status; the idea of jailing me would be to help you get back at me, in a legal way,”Jamie responded.